Impetus-Global-Research/Machine-Learning---Intermediate/slides/unlinked_lesson_1_introduction_and_r.md

 ---
-## Lesson 1 - Introduction To Machine Learning And R
+## Lesson 1 - Introduction to Machine Learning and R

 ```yaml
 type: TitleSlide